MahmoudKhalid22/react-jonas-course/sec-22-React-router-with-data-loading/README.md

 ## lesson 12 ( Error Handling in form "Actions" )

+Handling errors with useActionData() in actions react router dom

 ## Questions

 1. when I used vite I get some options ( typescript , typescript with swc, js , js with swc ) what does that mean